Burial vault (enclosure): World usage

+Religious usage

 Jewish law does not bar the use of burial vaults or liners, and their use is permitted where law or a cemetery requires them.
 But Morrison David Bial argues that burial vaults are antithetical to traditional Judaism, in part because they deny the reality of death (e.g., inhibit decomposition of the body) and in part because they are ostentatious and undercut the equality of all people at death.

 Islamic law requires only that the body be washed, anointed, and wrapped in linen for burial.
 Funerals must be kept simple, and no ostentation is allowed.
 Preferably, the body should be buried without coffin or burial vault, although such is permitted if required by law.
 Generally, Muslims prefer to have separate cemeteries due to the specific preference for burial without coffin or vault.

 Criticisms

 Burial vaults and liners do not decompose, and have been criticized as being environmentally unfriendly.
 Burial vaults and liners consumed more than 14000 ST of steel and more than 1636000 ST of reinforced concrete in 2009.

 A burial vault or liner is not the only solution to settling earth over the grave.
-Traditional burials with a casket leave a larger void and thus create more settlement when the casket decomposes or collapses.
+Traditional burials with a casket leave a larger void and thus could create more settlement when the casket decomposes or collapses, but that is naturally replaced by the original earth heaped onto the grave mound.
 Natural or "green" burials do not use a casket, which means only minimal settling.
-In either case, the cemetery can remedy sunken graves by filling in the settled area.
+In any case, the cemetery can remedy sunken graves by filling in the settled area.

+Urn vaults

+In the case of cremation, an urn vault would be placed at a traditional plot in a cemetery after either a funeral, celebration of life or memorial service (service of remembrance outside the United States) at a funeral home or crematorium.
+Its major significant purpose is to hold the weight of the earth as well as protect cremains of the deceased as well as investment for it after the interment.